protocol/launchpad/docs/libp2p/README.md

 ---

 # Libp2p
+**libp2p is the networking & communicationg layer** for IPFS.

 Moving from a location-addressed system to a peer-to-peer, content addressed system presents a lot of challenges.
 The internet as it is, with firewalls and NATs, was designed to provide data (securely) for the traditional Web2 systems.
-There are also a lot of assumptions built in, such as assuming that everyone has the same level of technological resources availability to prevent latency and reliability issues.

 Libp2p is a modular system of *protocols*, *specifications* and *libraries* that enable the development of peer-to-peer network applications.
 Because of the way libp2p is architected, a lot of the needs and considerations that the web2 network was built on no longer apply.